Everything You Must Know About Church Security – A Comprehensive Guide

 2.1 Digital video recording security systems (DVR)

-Digital video recording has been around longer and costs less than the alternative, but there are limits to how and where you can use them.
+Digital video recording has been around longer and costs less than the alternative, but there are limits to how and where you can use it.
 DVR systems use Closed-Caption Television (CCT) cameras and need coaxial cables and power tools to install.
 These cameras are permanent parts of your system and are much more difficult to steal.
 This allows them to continuously record footage and store it on tape or digital media in a single locked location.
 Although these systems have limited audio options and the image quality is lower than an IP camera.

 2.2 Network video recording security systems (NVR)